intelligentnode/IntelliNode/README.md

 # Pillars
 - **The wrapper layer** provides low-level access to the latest AI models
-- **The controller layer** offers a unified input to any model by handling the model differences.
+- **The controller layer** offers a unified input to any AI model by handling the differences.
+So you can switch between models like Openai and Cohere without changing the code.
-- **The function layer** provides abstract functionality that can extend the app's use cases.
+- **The function layer** provides abstract functionality that extends based on the app's use cases.
 For example, an easy-to-use chatbot or marketing content generation utilities.

 # Roadmap
 Call for contributors: